devadvance/terminalcheatsheet/guides/navigate-terminal.md

   <amp-img src="/assets/guides/navigate-work-files/pwd-en.png" width="665" height="387" alt="terminal pwd command" layout="responsive"></amp-img>
 </div>

 Next, you can explore the contents of the working directory.
 Type `ls` into your terminal and press **Enter**. `ls` stands for "list".
-This command will list all the files and folders in your working directory:
+This command lists all the files and folders in your working directory.
+In our sample, it shows all of the files and folders in **examples**:

 <div class="center guideimages">
   <amp-img src="/assets/guides/navigate-work-files/ls-en.png" width="665" height="387" alt="terminal list command" layout="responsive"></amp-img>